liquicode/jsongin/docs/external/tests.md

       ✔ It should Hybridize an empty document
       ✔ It should Unhybridize an empty document
-      ✔ It Hybridizes and Unhybridizes a complex document
+      ✔ It Hybridizes and Unhybridizes a complex document Sort Tests
+      ✔ It sorts an array of objects
+      ✔ It sorts across multiple keys
+      ✔ It sorts in reverse order

   200) Comparison Operator Tests
     $eq Tests